Job Title: Pod Leader

 Orientation also seeks to eliminate barriers to equitable access to college.
 We know students come from all backgrounds, and we want to make sure Whatcom is welcoming to all students who arrive on campus.
 To do this we spend time intentionally helping students identify resources, navigate campus, and connect to campus technology.

-When instructors complete progress surveys and raise alerts for students, this sends a resource email to that student and raises a little flag in their Starfish profile that advisors and pod leaders can view.
-Alerts that instructors raise are usually related to attendance and low grades because poor attendance early on in the quarter or low scores signals to instructors and staff that students are at risk of falling behind.
+When instructors complete progress surveys and raise alerts for students, this sends a resource email to that student and raises a little flag in their Starfish profile that advisors and EASP Peer Mentors can view.
+Students can also view the flags that have been raised for them in Starfish.
+Alert flags that instructors raise are usually related to attendance and low grades because poor attendance early on in the quarter or low scores signals to instructors and staff that students are at risk of falling behind and not grasping the content.

 We understand that a variety of factors impact learning and ability to attend.
 Many students have competing responsibilities related to work, childcare, health, and more that sometimes impact grades.
 What’s most important is that students reach out for help when they need it, and keep looking for resources and stay connected to staff and faculty who are part of the network they’re building on campus to support their success in reaching their academic goals.
 Pod Leaders facilitate the creation of that network for individual students.